Canada PR Card Processing After Landing: What to Expect

 What Happens at the Port of Entry

-When you land at a Canadian port of entry for the first time as a permanent resident, the border services officer stamps your COPR (Confirmation of Permanent Residence) document.
-This COPR serves as your temporary proof of status while your PR card is being produced.
+When you land at a Canadian port of entry for the first time as a permanent resident, the border services officer confirms your landing on your COPR (Confirmation of Permanent Residence) document.
+Your validated COPR serves as proof of your permanent-resident status while your PR card is being produced.

 At this point, the officer confirms the mailing address where your PR card will be sent.
 This must be a Canadian address — typically where you plan to live.
 If you have not yet settled on a permanent address, you can use a friend or family member's address, or the address of a settlement agency, but you must be able to reliably receive mail there.
 Changing your address after landing requires a separate process through IRCC's portal, and delays caused by address changes can add weeks to your wait time.